wkaster/N76E003/N76_bootloader/README.md

 This is the command line used to program the chip from now own, the only mandatory option is the file that should be in **binary** format. \
 When the flash programming is initiated is required to reset the microcontroller when asked, in order to access the bootloader process. \
-**Note:** If your Aprom program is using the same serial interface you may face some errors in the first attempts, might be necessary reset more than once or restart the process.